State Summer Learning Grant Overview

 Application Process Overview

-- All eligible entities will be awarded Priority Points based on English Language Arts (ELA) proficiency rates and additional data points designed to priortize high-need entities.
-The Priority Point calculations will be relased with the RFA to inform eligible entities from the beginning of the application process.
+- All eligible entities are awarded Priority Points based on English Language Arts (ELA) proficiency rates, rate of students experiencing poverty, entity size, and geographic locale to priortize high-need entities.
+The Priority Point calculations can be found in the RFA linked above.

 -

-- Applications will be scored by a peer review panel based on program quality, use of research-aligned practices, response to local needs, and likeliness of realizing grant goals.
+- Applications are scored by a panel of peer evaluators based on program quality, use of research-aligned practices, response to local needs, and likeliness of realizing grant goals.

-- Each applicant's Review Panel Score will be added to their Priority Points to determine the Final Application Score used to award funds.
+- Each applicant's Evaluator Panel Score is added to their Priority Points to determine the Final Application Score used to award funds.
 Award amounts may be right-sized to the proposed program capacity and impact.